 The frenectomy procedure

 A frenectomy can be done with scissors, a scalpel or a laser.
 We use a carbon dioxide (CO2) laser (pictured below) in our office.
-It has many advantages including greater efficiency and eliminating the need for sutures or stitches.
+It has many advantages including greater efficiency, precision and control.
 The area is numbed with topical anesthetic and/or local anesthetic.
 The benefits of a frenectomy can be immediate, and the procedure itself just takes a few minutes.

 After the procedure, directions will be given to properly care and cleanse the area.
 Stretching exercises may also be recommended.
 In the case of nursing infants, follow-up with your child’s healthcare providers or therapists is highly recommended.